 I hold two Master's degrees (one in physics, with a thesis on the behavior of multilayered superconductors in magnetic fields; the other in philosophy of science, with a thesis on Everett's interpretation of quantum theory) and a Doctoral degree (with a dissertation on the species problem in the philosophy of biology), all from Leiden University.
 I am an alumnus of L.V.V.S.
 Augustinus in Leiden.

-After having finished my dissertation work in Leiden I moved to Leibniz Universität Hannover, where I have been a Postdoc, Lecturer / Assistant Professor, Junior Professor and now Professor.
+After having finished my dissertation work in Leiden I moved to Leibniz Universität Hannover, where I have been a Postdoc, Lecturer / Assistant Professor, Junior Professor and (since 2015) Professor.
 I'm also one of the PI's in the DFG Research Training Group 2073, Integrating Ethics and Epistemology of Scientific Research, and am affiliated with the Leibniz Center for Science and Society (LCSS), and the the Leibniz School of Education.

 In between my second Master's and my PhD at Leiden I have been a trainee Policy Officer at the Dutch Ministry of Health, Welfare and Sport (VWS), where I have worked on topics in GMO regulation and medical ethics.
 I have been a Visiting Fellow at the Minnesota Center for Philosophy of Science (University of Minnesota - Twin Cities) in the Fall Semester 2008 and again in the Fall Semester 2013.

 I am also an Editorial Board member of the Springer book series Science: Philosophy, History and Education (see here).